-Today, Yassa runs cooking demonstrations for other mothers, where she passes on her knowledge of the right kind of nutrition for children as well as basic hygiene and care.
+Today, Yassa runs cooking demonstrations for other mothers, where she passes on her knowledge of the right kind of nutrition for children, as well as basic hygiene and care.

 “I feel proud to have been asked to do this,” says Yassa.
 “I think it helps the other mothers because many don’t know how to prepare the right food, and why it is important to use food with vitamins for cleverness and proteins for strength.
 But now they know.”

-Yassa and the healthcare team in Lofa are trying to change local customs and show the mothers a better way by creating recipes that use affordable and locally available foods.
+Yassa and the healthcare team in Lofa are trying to change local customs and show the mothers a better way by creating recipes that use affordable and locally-available foods.

 Tackling the root causes of malnutrition

 What Yassa and other mothers in Liberia have learnt is that malnutrition is not the same as hunger.
-Children might be getting enough food to sustain them and make them feel full, but without the right nutrients in that food, they will not be able to grow and reach their full potential.
+Children might be getting enough food to sustain them and make them feel full, but without the right nutrients in that food, they won’t be able to grow and reach their full potential.

 How we’re helping children in Liberia

-The prevention of malnutrition is a global solution
+Preventing malnutrition is a global solution